openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 Maintaining Dependency Consistency
 ----------------------------------

-This proposal fundamentally changes how we work with MFE dependencies, and will require us to adopt a more rigorous approach to ensuring dependency consistency and compatiblity.
-That consistency doesn't come for free just by adopting shared dependencies at runtime: independent codebases will need to be kept in sync.
+This proposal fundamentally changes how we work with MFE dependencies, and will require us to adopt a more rigorous approach to ensuring dependency consistency and compatibility across MFEs.
+Independent MFE codebases must be kept in sync with regards to dependency versions or we lose the benefits of shared dependencies.
+Consistency doesn't come for free just by adopting shared dependencies at runtime.

 We expect that this may need to take a number of possible forms.